 - Native Token Farming : Takes advantage of the high yield on popular farms by depositing another asset to earn, sell and compound profits of the native reward token.

-You will always withdraw the token type that you deposited, because at Beefy you earn what you stake.
+The default is that you withdraw the token type that you deposited, because at Beefy you earn what you stake.
 You will get the amount you deposited plus the yield generated (minus a potential vault withdrawal fee).
-In the case of LP token vaults, you may also chose to use Beefy's Zap feature to withdraw as one of the two tokens representing the LP.
+For vaults supporting Beefy ZAP, users can withdraw directly into other assets, including any assets forming part of the in the relevant liquidity pool for ZAP V1, and any of the bluechip, native or stable assets supported for ZAP V2.

 Liquidity pool (LP) vaults work by reinvesting the fees awarded to LP participants.
 In return for providing liquidity to the pool, many platforms reward investors with tokens.
 Our vaults regularly harvest these rewards, sell it, buy more of the LP’s underlying assets, and then reinvest to complete the cycle.